 To learn more, click the link above.
 You’ll discover a process vastly different from what almost any other wealth manager uses.
 Is that worth a short phone call?

 Remember that 10% growth figure?
 Over nearly four years?
 Well guess what?
 They’re going to do it again!
 Vision Fund founder Masayoshi Son has already planned a second Vision Fund.

 Details are still forthcoming, but he is actively raising the capital to launch a second round of funding for unproven startup gambles, and again mostly in the tech sphere of Silicon Valley.

 Now, if Son is drawn to the idea of helping new companies launch, and is more interested in that than just raw performance, that’s fine.
 If that’s his motivation, he’s free to pursue it.

-You can use a groundbreaking, vastly different investment planning approach that optimizes performance, manages risk, and doesn’t rely on human judgment or perceived cleverness where little actually exists.
+You can use a groundbreaking, vastly different investment planning approach that optimizes performance, manages risk, and doesn’t rely on human judgment, Silicon Valley fantasy valuations, or perceived cleverness where little actually exists.

 Nothing in this business is guaranteed.
 But a lot more financial serenity is possible than you might realize.
 Schedule a quick chat with one of our experts to learn about how Pillar Wealth Management is different